 - chia seeds - these little seeds pack a TON of nutrition!
 They're full of omega-3 fatty acids for brain health and soluble fiber for digestion.
 They've also been shown to improve blood sugar and blood pressure.

-- coconut milk – coconut milk is very nutrient-rich, and in studies has had positive effects on cholesterol levels and weight loss.
-However, it is high in calories and saturated fat, so if you’re watching your fat or calorie intake, you can definitely swap in unsweetened almond milk in these mango overnight oats.
+- unsweetened coconut milk - coconut milk is very nutrient-rich, and in studies has had positive effects on cholesterol levels and weight loss.
+However, it is high in calories and saturated fat, so here we're using light coconut milk, or the kind you find in a carton.
+You can definitely swap in unsweetened almond milk in these mango overnight oats.

 - non-dairy yogurt - this is optional, but you can add it for an extra-creamy texture, and a boost of protein and probiotics!